Search Engine Optimization

 So, how do you optimize your website for voice search?

-First, it’s important to know that your website must be on the first page of Google in order to appear in the search results.
+First, it’s important to know that your website must be on the first page of Google for Long Island searches in order to appear in the search results.
 Next, your content is best presented in question and answer format.
 Data is certainly suggesting that the results generating by voice search are in question format.
 Feel free to test it out yourself.

-Visual Content is Critical for SEO in 2018
+Visual Content is Critical for Long Island SEO in 2018

 Just like text based content, Long Island internet users love visuals.
 If you notice most forms of ads on social media these days are either video, gifs, or image based.
 Rarely do you ever see simple links being promoted on social media these days.